-As part of their daily teaching activities, staff continually monitor and assess the progress of all of our children.
-Where expected progress is not being made, children will receive additional support and intervention to help them to achieve their potential.
-For some children, short periods of additional support may be needed.
+- As part of their daily teaching and learning activities, staff continually monitor and assess the progress of all of our children. - Where expected progress is not being made, children will receive additional support and intervention to help them to achieve their potential. - For some children, short periods of additional support may be needed. - Other factors are also considered including: attendance, punctuality and health. - Consideration is also given to children in particular circumstances, for example those Looked After by the Local Authority and/or eligible for Pupil Premium.

 Where additional support and intervention is required over a longer period of time and/or when support from outside agencies is sought a child is usually placed onto the school's SEND Register.
 The school follows the local authority's Graduated Response approach to SEND provision.

-Where children have been identified as having SEND prior to starting at Mickleover Primary School meetings will be held with the child's previous setting and any professionals involved in their care.
+Where children have been identified as having SEND prior to starting at Mickleover Primary School, meetings will be held with the child's parents, staff from their previous setting and any professionals involved in their care.